Skip to content

 I have experienced one important difference in people living in the underdeveloped and developed world as I worked in both places.

-In the underdeveloped world, people rarely promote or encourage someone who has made some major mistakes.
+In the underdeveloped world, people rarely promote or encourage someone who has made some major mistakes or failures.

 They rarely appreciate and give second chances for growth.

-But in the developed world, people never promote or encourage someone who hasn’t made some bad mistakes because if they do, they are promoting someone who has never done anything in life.
+But in the developed world, people never promote or encourage someone who hasn’t made some big mistakes and failures because if they do without mistakes and failures, they are promoting someone who has never done anything in life.

-Life only flows with good and bad experiences.
+Life only flows with good and bad experiences though in different time.

 This is another truth in life.

-I have not tasted any big success in the developed world yet, but I am a student of successful people.
+I have not tasted any big success in the developed world yet, but I am still a good student of successful people.

 I also noticed a very clear difference in the perception of success in the underdeveloped and developed world.

 In the developed world, what everybody knows is not worth knowing, what everybody does is not worth doing.
-They stand on their own and live life to the beat of their own drum.
+They stand on their own and live life to the beat of their own music.

-They put everything in their own perspective and act.
+They put everything in their own perspective, behavior, and action.

 The pattern is quite the opposite in the least developed world, they try to copy the success of others which most of the time does not work without sound judgement, risk tolerance, and proper skills.

-My friend might want to pursue the life of freedom in the developed world against mass approval.
+My friend also want to pursue the life of freedom in the developed world against mass approval.

-My friend used to run a small business for a living in his home country but was not getting much success in recent days.
+My friend used to run a small business in his home country but was not getting much success in recent days.

 There is another mass belief that the developed world is strong in technology so that everybody uses it for their business advantage and prosperity.

-This might have catalyzed him to make a decision to move.
+This might have catalyzed him to make a decision to move and explore some business opportunities.

-They are very successful in reading customer psychology to promote their products and services rather than mere technology.
+They are very successful in aligning technology to customer psychology to promote their products and services.

-Imagine why the iPhone is so popular across the globe, it’s not only due to product, it’s due to skill to read mass psychology by apple company.
+Imagine why the iPhone is so popular across the globe, it’s not only due to product, it’s due to leveraging the skillset to read mass psychology by the company.

-Most of the underdeveloped world focuses only on technology rather than consumer pschyology.
+Most of the underdeveloped world is far behind to utilize technology for consumer psychology.

 I would like to add one additional point here.

-Why did Daniel Kahneman get the Nobel prize in Economics?
+Why did Daniel Kahneman, author of ‘Thinking, Fast and Slow‘ get the Nobel prize in Economics?

 He isn’t an economist, he is a psychologist.

-This is one example of how human psychology impacts to advance economic thinking.
-Underdeveloped nations are weaker to grasp this theme to advance businesses and entreperneurship.
+This is one example of how human psychology impacts to advance economic thinking, underdeveloped nations are weaker to grasp this theme to advance businesses and entrepreneurship.

-Many human activities need an exercise of judgement.
+Complex human activities cannot be efficiently regulated and automated because they need an exercise of acute judgement.

-Sophisticated machines and technology can smoothen the systems, environment around us, but can not replace humans.
+Sophisticated machines and technology can smoothen the systems, process, and environment, but can not replace humans.

-Developed nations know this so they consistently focus on developing the human mind.
+Developed nations know this so they consistently focus on developing the human capacity and resources.

 Underdeveloped countries are very poor to recognize this aspect.

-Many people are attracted to move to developed countries because these countries act like a neutral market, gives an environment and opportunity to grow to everybody but has no responsibility in itself.
+Many people are attracted to move to developed countries because these countries act like a neutral market, provide an environment and opportunity to grow everybody but has no responsibility in itself.

 For example, the market does not care whether a trader gains or loses.